-The direct test mode (DTM) enables the test functions described in Bluetooth[®] Specification.
-The purpose of DTM is to test the operation of the radio at the physical level, such as:

-- transmission power and receiver sensitivity

-- frequency offset and drift
+The direct test mode (DTM) enables the test functions described in Bluetooth® Specification.
+The purpose of DTM is to test the operation of the radio at the physical level, such as transmission power and receiver sensitivity, frequency offset and drift, modulation characteristics, packet error rate and inter modulation performance.

-- modulation characteristics

-- packet error rate

-- inter modulation performance

 Conformance tests of the nRF52 with the DTM application are carried out by dedicated test equipment.
-To get access to the test functions the CMD_DTMSTART_REQ shall be used first.
+To get access to the test functions the CMD\DTMSTART\REQ shall be used first.
 This command restarts the module in direct test mode.
-A CMD_GETSTATE_CNF message confirms that the DTM has been started successfully.
-Now the CMD_DTM_REQ can be used to start and stop the test functions.
-After a test has been started, it has to be stopped before a next test can be run.
+A CMD\GETSTATE\CNF message confirms that the DTM has been started successfully.